Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/vps-faq/guide.en-gb.md

 ///

 /// details | How do I choose between a VPS and a web hosting plan?

 - Web hosting plan: ideal for basic hosting needs with a pre-configured setup.
 - VPS: more flexibility and control, perfect for scaling projects with complex configuration needs.

-Hosting web services on a VPS lets you install your preferred software, customize server settings, and host multiple websites with dedicated resources.
+If you host web services on a VPS, you can install your preferred software, customize server settings, and host multiple websites with dedicated resources.
 Please note that a VPS needs to be configured in a way that suits your application requirements and is adapted to your business growth.

 ///

 /// details | What is the difference between a VPS and Public Cloud solutions?